Ivey, challengers race to right in Alabama GOP primary

 It is historically difficult for a primary challenger to defeat an incumbent governor.
 None of the primary challengers have the footprint to defeat Ivey alone.
 They instead are placing hopes that they can collectively garner enough primary votes and keep Ivey below 50% of the vote to spark a runoff and a new political ballgame.

-Ivey faces a total of eight primary challengers, including Blanchard, businessman Tim James — the son of former Gov. Fob James — and Lew Burdette, who runs King’s Home, a Christian-based nonprofit with group homes throughout the state.

-Former Morgan County Commissioner Stacy Lee George, Opelika pastor Dean Odle, businessman Dean Young, Donald Trent Jones and Springville Mayor Dave Thomas are also challenging Ivey.
+Ivey faces a total of eight primary challengers.
+Blanchard and businessman Tim James — the son of former Gov. Fob James — are seen as the strongest contenders.
+Another challenger is Lew Burdette, who runs King’s Home, a Christian-based nonprofit with group homes throughout the state.
+The other five contenders are: former Morgan County Commissioner Stacy Lee George; Opelika pastor Dean Odle; businessman Dean Young; Donald Trent Jones and Springville Mayor Dave Thomas.

-James has also criticized past mask mandates and the gas tax increase that includes a provision for automatic increases based on the National Highway Construction Cost Index.
+“I think GOP voters need to think about their children and their grandchildren and who do they want to lead this state over the next four years in a season that is obviously going to be, probably, rocky in many areas,” James said in an interview.
+James said he believes voters are angry about the mask mandate, education issues and the gas tax increase that includes a provision for automatic increases based on the National Highway Construction Cost Index.

 “Governor Ivey and the political crowd found a way to raise taxes forever without having to vote on them,” James said in the ad.
 James in other ads called transgender swimmer Lia Thomas, “a man in a woman’s bathing suit” and criticized a first of its kind charter school in Homewood that was created to welcome LGBTQ students.